-The next Updating and Screening Assessment will be completed in April 2006.
+The next Updating and Screening Assessment will be completed in April 2009 with a Progress Report being completed in April 2008.

 6.0 REFERENCES

 DETR (2000) The Air Quality Strategy for England, Scotland, Wales and Northern Ireland.
 Department of the Environment, Transport and the Regions.
 Cm 4548, SE 2000/3, NIA